Skip to Content

 Some people don’t mind if there are soft mushy veggies on the same tray as the crunchy root veggies.
 It does add some different textures.

-Here are a few ingredients you might want to combine with your root veggies:
+Here are a few softer ingredients you might want to combine with your root veggies for a variety of texture:

 • Brussel sprouts